TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/pruicss_pwm/pruicss_pwm.md

 ## Features NOT Supported

-Generate PWM outputs with distinct time period, which means all the PWM outputs will be in sync with respected to each other, without re-programming.
+- Generate PWM outputs with distinct time period, which means all the PWM outputs will be in sync with respected to each other, without re-programming.

+- Dead band(it will be added in future release)

 ## Important Note